-When buying or selling a house exchange of contracts is the point of no return!
-At some point in the process of buying or selling a house your solicitor will call you into his office and ask you to sign a contract.
-This contract will outline the details of the sale/purchase and the agreed sale price of the property being transferred.
-Even when you sign this contract you are still not legally bound by its terms and are still able to pull out of the sale at any point without legal consequences.
+When buying or selling a house, after you’ve had the homebuyer reports done and agreed on a price, contracts of sale will be drawn up by the solicitors of both parties outlining the exact terms of the sale or purchase.
+At some point your solicitor will call you into his office and ask you to sign the contract.
+A date will then be set for an ‘exchange of contracts’ and this date really is the point of no return in your decision to buy or sell a property!
+It’s important to know that even when you have signed this contract, you are not legally bound by its terms and are able to pull out of the sale at any point without legal consequences.
 The contracts only become legally binding once they have been exchanged by the solicitors involved.
-Once exchange of contracts has taken place neither the buyer nor the seller can legally withdraw from the agreement!
+Once exchange of contracts has taken place, neither the buyer nor the seller can then legally withdraw from the agreement.

 Will I know when contracts are going to be exchanged?

-When Should I Exchange Contracts & Why is this so important?
+When should I exchange contracts and why is this so important?

-When exchange of contracts should take place is a vital question any buyer or seller should be asking themselves!
+When an exchange of contracts should take place is a vital question any buyer or seller should be asking themselves.

 The Argument For Early Exchange Of Contracts

 The house buying/selling process can be very unnerving and full of uncertainty as both parties are trying to plan their future life course.
 You may be trying to make decisions about where you will work, where your children will be schooled or even what furniture you need to sell or buy.
 All of these decisions can be planned for but are difficult to commit to without the knowledge that a house sale is completely finalised.